tthorntone/AdNauseam-Wiki/Permissions.md

-AdNauseam's required permissions are based on those of uBlock.
+AdNauseam's required permissions are based on those of [uBlock Origin](https://github.com/gorhill/uBlock/wiki/Permissions).
+We add one additional permission ("Monitor extension usage and manage themes") which we use to check for other addons that may conflict with AdNauseam, and then to issue a warning.
 These are AdNauseam's required permissions:
 ```
 "permissions": [
     "contextMenus",